 Why We Use Umbilical Cord “Wharton’s Jelly” Mesenchymal Stem Cells

-Every day we are asked about stem cells, where they come from, how they work, and about the comparison between using “Adult Stem Cells” vs using “Embryonic / Placental Stem-Cells” such as those derived from umbilical cords, amniotic fluid, or cord blood.
+Every day we are asked about stem cells, where they come from, how they work, and about the comparison between using “Adult Stem Cells” vs using “Embryonic / Placental Stem-Cells” (biological allograft) such as those derived from umbilical cords, amniotic fluid, or cord blood.
 (FYI, fetal stem cells taken from fetuses are never used) Hopefully, you have watched our 4-part video that answers most of these questions… The Real Science of Stem Cells

-Therefore, to satisfy everyone’s curiosity, every now and then I like to share with you and the millions of our viewers, some of the newest and most advanced research that confirms what we have been teaching and further reinforces your understanding of why treatments using Wharton’s Jelly Umbilical Cord Stem Cells provide the best possible clinical results for you.
+Therefore, to satisfy everyone’s curiosity, every now and then I like to share with you and the millions of our viewers, some of the newest and most advanced research that confirms what we have been teaching and further reinforces your understanding of why treatments using Wharton’s Jelly Umbilical Cord Stem Cells (biological allograft) provide the best possible clinical results for you.
 Bottom line, whether you receive stem cell treatments from us or another reputable clinic, we want you to be as informed as possible and have as much confidence as possible that you are doing the “right thing” for your body and your life.

 Umbilical Cord Wharton’s Jelly Stem Cells (WJ MSC) were only recently discovered 10 years ago.
 During these last 10 years the research on WJ MSCs has experienced an explosion of data generated from universities and laboratories throughout the world.
 The quotes I have included below are excerpts from one of many recent and reputable scientific articles posted in the USA National Institute of Health (NIH) website for important scientific advancements in the fields of Medicine and health sciences.
 See: “Mesenchymal Stromal Cells From Wharton’s Jelly (WJ MSCs): Coupling Their Hidden Differentiative Program to Their Frank Immunomodulatory Phenotype“